 Little Red Riding Hood by Tony Mitton

 A classic story in a new way.
 There are very few words in this story, you can decide how much more you say through the story-telling.
 At the end the wolf just closes up grandma and doesn’t eat her.
 When Little Red Riding Hood comes, she is not eaten up by the wolf either as the lumberjack stops him.
-They eat a pretty cakes at the very end.
+They eat pretty cakes at the very end.
 It’s kind of strange for me but for Little L. it was more soothing since she was scared of the wolf.
 E. knew the story doesn’t end like this.
 Anyway, in this way we had a chance to talk about it in more details.

 Come on Everybody, time to play!
 By Nigel Gray

 A picture book for little children.
 A little girl is searching for others to play with on Sunday morning.
-She is looking everywhere (bathroom, kitchen, playroom etc) and finds dogs and cats and brothers.
+She is looking everywhere (bathroom, kitchen, playroom etc) and finds dogs and cats and her brothers.
 In the end they all end up in the parents’ bed.
-There are some flaps to flip but not on all pages. it’s a cute book but my kids weren’t so impressed.
+There are some flaps to flip but not on all pages.
+It’s a cute book but my kids weren’t so impressed.